reasonmethis/docdocgo-core/README.md

 - [Contributing](#contributing)
   [License](#license)

+> If you are a developer, you may want to check out the [Developer Guide](https://github.com/reasonmethis/docdocgo-core/blob/main/README-FOR-DEVELOPERS.md) for more detailed information on how to work with DocDocGo from a developer's perspective.
+Among other things, it explains [how to work with the DocDocGo FastAPI server](https://github.com/reasonmethis/docdocgo-core/blob/main/README-FOR-DEVELOPERS.md#using-the-fastapi-server) and has an [FAQ](https://github.com/reasonmethis/docdocgo-core/blob/main/README-FOR-DEVELOPERS.md#faq) for miscellaneous questions.

 ## Introduction

 DocDocGo is a chatbot that can ingest the content of websites and your local documents and use them in its responses.
 In other words, it is like ChatGPT with custom knowledge bases built from your documents or from sources it gathers online on your behalf.
 It comes in two versions: DocDocGo Carbon (commercial, sold to Carbon Inc.) and DocDocGo Core (this repository).